Akaishanox/NatureOfEnterpriseCA3/README.md

 - TypeScript
 - JSON (for data storage)

+## Setup
+No external database or API keys are required.
+The app uses local JSON files for all data.

 ## How to run
 ```
 npm install
 npm run dev
 ```
 Open http://localhost:3000

+## Deployment
+Deployed using Netlify with Git-based automatic deployment.

 ## Build for Netlify
 - Build command: `npm run build`